MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-base.md

 2. Open the **Run** dialog box.
 Type **certlm.msc** to open the **Certificate Manager** for the local computer.
 3. In the navigation pane, expand **Personal**.
 Click **Certificates**.
 In the details pane, double-click the existing domain controller certificate includes **KDC Authentication** in the list of **Intended Purposes**.
 4. Click the **Details** tab.
 Scroll down the list until **CRL Distribution Points** is visible in the **Field** column of the list.
 Select **CRL Distribution Point**.
 5. Review the information below the list of fields to confirm the new URL for the CRL distribution point is present in the certificate.
-Click **OK**.
+Click **OK**.</br>
 ![New Certificate with updated CDP](images/aadj/dc-cert-with-new-cdp.png)